 By Mortz C. Ortigoza

-Around 3 Pm today I and Harold, my radio tandem, dropped by at the San Carlos City's Police Station.
+Around 3 Pm today Harold and I, my radio tandem, dropped by at the San Carlos City's Police Station.

 When I entered the edifice, I wondered why rookie police men were milling near a detention cell.

 “Ano meron diyan,” I came to them and extended my neck to see what was inside the slammer.

 “Iyong matanda sir, kahuhuli lang namin.
 Nireklamong nang rape,” a Police Officer -1, with an equivalent rank of a private in the military, told me.

 “Kinarapas niya sa ba-o ang dalaga (she touched the vagina of a young woman),” one of the rookie policemen butted in in the Pangasinan’s dialect.

 “Karapas (touching)?
 Bakit rape, dapat Acts of Lasciviousness ang kinaso niyo,” I told them.